Anthony1013/HPFN/README.md

 ---

 ## 🚀 Training & Evaluation
-- Data preprocessing steps and experimental pipelines are consistent with **LNLN**.
+- Data preprocessing steps and experimental pipelines are consistent with **ALMT**.
 - Training and evaluation scripts are provided in this repository for reproducibility.

 ---